mmoayyed/mmoayyed.github.io/_posts/2021-11-11-cas65-oidc-jwks-key-rotation.md

 During key rotation operations,

-- Current key is put out of rotation; their status changes to *previous*.
+- Current key is put out of rotation; its status changes to *previous*.
 - Future key takes the place of the current key.
 - A new future key is generated and would be on standby.